hms-dbmi/bd2k-picsure.hms.harvard.edu/www/UserDoc/index.md

 ]
 }
 ```
-This predicates attribute contains a list of all the available operations that can be done during a query.
+This predicates attribute contains an array of all the available operations that can be done during a query.
 Since the IRCT can support many different types of operations we will have multiple examples.

 ```JSON
 {